sv-cover/cover-php/bulma_progress.md

     - agenda/single.twig
     - commissies/_agenda.twig
     - search/\_single_agendapunt.twig
-- Bulma dl styling is ugly
+- [issue] Bulma dl styling is ugly
-- Multiline select is broken
+- [issue] Multiline select is broken
 - Static button disables title attribute (css: `pointer-events: none`).
 Fix this or find something better for photobook visibility in book icons.
 - Lines of media objects are not always wished for, especially in nested media objects.
     - comments on photobook main page
 - A bootstrap style "link" button may be desired
     - like button in photo book comments, has to be button because form.
 But the rest are true links.
 Looks fine now, except on hover.
     - like button on photo
+    - Fix by making everything buttons
-- Level-right doesn't work if there's no level-left
+- [issue] Level-right doesn't work if there's no level-left
-- Same for pagination
+- [issue] Same for pagination
     - weblog/index.twig
     - agenda/index.twig
 - Sometimes, an inline element doesn't have space around it if there's space in the HTML, triggering a need for `&nbsp;`